FabriFalasca/delta-MAPS/README.md

                         - The rest are input of deltaMAPS:
                                    - ../fileloc.txt file containing one line specifying the path where the data are stored
                                    - ../latFile.txt file containing one line with the values of latitudes
-                                   - k is the neighborhood size for peak identification (here k = 4)
+                                   - k is the neighborhood size for peak identification
                                    - alpha is the domain identification significance level which will determine \delta.
-                                     (here alpha = 0.01)
-                                   - maxLag is the maximum possible lag that you want to use (here maxLag = 12 months) implying that the network inference will compute lag-correlations between every couple of domains between -12 and 12 months
+                                   - maxLag is the maximum possible lag that you want to use
                                    - netSigLevel is the network identification significance level

+  Given different fields (noisier or smoother), these parameters may change.
+  In the reference [1] we used the following parameter for mining the HadISST dataset for the period 1971-2015:

+             - k = 16
+             - alpha = 0.02
+             - maxLag = 12.
+Given the monthly resolution of the dataset, this imply that, in this case the network inference computed the lag-correlations between every couple of domains from a minimum of -12 months to 12 months.
+             - netSigLevel = 0.001

 Some references

-- Bracco, A., F. Falasca, A. Nenes, I. Fountalis, C. Dovrolis (2018) Advancing climate science with Knowledge-Discovery through Data mining NPJ Climate and Atmosph.
+- [1] Bracco, A., F. Falasca, A. Nenes, I. Fountalis, C. Dovrolis (2018) Advancing climate science with Knowledge-Discovery through Data mining NPJ Climate and Atmosph.
 Science,4, doi:10.1038/s41612-017-0006-4 (freely available at the web page https://www.nature.com/articles/s41612-017-0006-4.epdf?author_access_token=8yKsWYkfRLJ28rJHh9KOeNRgN0jAjWel9jnR3ZoTv0Oq67pf4dFJ9xRac7v8-Q584LfS0snu0-26JHkQ8CJsqj5BToQ-jjytnD0wU6-ir8tLRxw4bqDtcfr4OPezgAJAXuV7s5Wt69I53GTpJDEjLw%3D%3D )

-- A detailed description of the method can be found in https://arxiv.org/pdf/1602.07249.pdf
+- [2] A detailed description of the method can be found in https://arxiv.org/pdf/1602.07249.pdf

+- [3] A brief description of the method can be also found in https://static-content.springer.com/esm/art%3A10.1038%2Fs41612-017-0006-4/MediaObjects/41612_2017_6_MOESM1_ESM.pdf

-- F. Falasca, A. Bracco, A. Nenes, I. Fountalis, C. Dovrolis, Network properties of the Sea Surface Temperature field in reanalysis datasets and in the CESM Large Ensemble, in preparation and to be submitted to the Geoscientific Model Development Journal
+- [4] F. Falasca, A. Bracco, A. Nenes, I. Fountalis, C. Dovrolis, Network properties of the Sea Surface Temperature field in reanalysis datasets and in the CESM Large Ensemble, in preparation and to be submitted to the Geoscientific Model Development Journal